fac29/hoda-e-commerce-frontend/README.md

 ## Installation and initialisation

-ere are instructions for how to install this locally on the repo:
+Here are instructions for how to install this locally on the repo:

 1. Clone the repo